RESEARCH STARTER

 Overview

 Several forms of estrogen occur naturally in a woman’s body.
 The ovaries produce the most common type of estrogen called estradiol (E2), which is converted into another important estrogen called estrone (E1).
-Estriol (E3), sometimes called oestriol, is another form of estrogen metabolized from estradiol that is weaker than the other two but still active.
-It is the main estrogen present in pregnant women's blood, reaching its highest level just before labor and delivery.
+Estriol (E3), sometimes called oestriol, is another form of estrogen metabolized from estradiol that is weaker than than E1 and E2, but still biologically active.
+It is the main estrogen present in the blood of pregnant women, reaching its highest levels near the end of pregnancy, just before labor.

 The estrogen tablets or creams prescribed for menopausal symptoms usually contain estradiol, estrone, or a combination of the two.
 Some alternative medicine physicians have popularized the use of estriol because of its positive effect on symptoms of menopause.
 However, despite claims that it is safer than other forms of estrogen, the balance of evidence suggests that, in fact, estriol presents precisely the same risks.